elterminad0r/queens/README.md

 It works for any board dimension - eg `$ python -n 13`.

 It features a little optimisation - minimising dual computation and reconstruction of objects - `positions` in `_n_queens` is always the same list, and its length is never changed.

+# Old, bad code deprecated in favour of ~/pybin/queens.py